 Professional certifications boost your career, validate your achievement, and recognize your commitment to public safety and the environment.
-The Institute of Hazardous Materials Management (IHMM) offers the hazmat industry’s premier accredited professional credentials—the Certified Hazardous Materials Manager (CHMM®), the Certified Hazardous Materials Practitioner (CHMP®) and the Certified Dangerous Goods Professional (CDGP)—credentials that recognize your expertise and open up new possibilities for you to make a significant impact on public health and safety, the environment, your community, and your country.
+The Institute of Hazardous Materials Management (IHMM) offers the hazmat industry’s premier accredited professional credentials—the Certified Hazardous Materials Manager (CHMM®), the Certified Hazardous Materials Practitioner (CHMP®), the Certified Dangerous Goods Professional (CDGP), and the Certified Dangerous Goods Trainer (CDGT)—credentials that recognize your expertise and open up new possibilities for you to make a significant impact on public health and safety, the environment, your community, and your country.

 Understanding the certification process is the first step in achieving your credential.